12 Reasons Chickens lay Soft Shell Eggs

-The link is so strong that the poultry industry counts the number of abnormal eggs to get an indication of the stress levels their chickens are suffering.
+The link is so strong that the poultry industry counts the number of abnormal eggs to indicate the stress levels their chickens are suffering.

 A very specific reason for thin-shelled eggs is heat stress.
 Apart from the stress hormones, the heat comes with high ambient temperatures that interfere with the chicken’s body processes.

 One example is the calcium-binding protein calbindin-D28k, an essential protein for eggshell building.
-When temperatures are high, the protein is missing in the eggshell gland and can’t do it’s job properly.
-Coop temperatures above 80 degrees Fahrenheit (30C) negatively affect eggshell thickness and density.
-In general, heat stress decreases the amount of circulating ionic calcium in the chicken’s blood.
+When temperatures are high, the protein is missing in the eggshell gland and can’t do its job properly.
+Coop temperatures above 80°F (27°C) negatively affect the eggshell thickness and density.
+Heat stress generally decreases the amount of circulating ionic calcium in the chicken’s blood.

 The heat typically affects multiple members of the flock.
-When the ventilation of the coop is not up to par to cope with the heat, the air quality can drop drastically due to ammonia fumes.
+With inadequate ventilation, the air quality can drop drastically due to ammonia fumes.
 Bacteria in the chicken’s droppings break down nitrogen to generate toxic gases with a pungent odor.
-This can irritate the birds, give them stress and irritate their eyes, sometimes with foamy bubbles.
+This can agitate the birds, give them stress, and irritate their eyes, sometimes with foamy bubbles.

 When you live in an area with hot summers, make sure to:

 - have appropriate ventilation in your chicken coop

 - provide shelter and shade in the chicken run

 - use systems to cool down your chickens when it gets too hot